Leadership Challenge Details

 - Transferred to a variety of schools, including University of Maryland College Park, University of Maryland Baltimore County, University of Baltimore, Shippensburg University and Mount St. Mary’s College

 - Earned a cumulative GPA of 3.6

-You can take your student involvement portfolio with you, which can be used at transfer school interviews, scholarship applications, career and academic interviews, and as a supplement to your resume.
+Your student involvement portfolio can be used at transfer school interviews, scholarship applications, career and academic interviews, and as a supplement to your resume.
 At the end of the year, you will receive a certificate and be honored at the Student Leadership Banquet, in May, for completing the challenge.
 If you graduate as a challenge completer, you also receive an honor pin and are recognized at commencement for your leadership development.

 To complete the challenge, you need to participate in these four components:

 There are a variety of leadership development workshops and conferences offered throughout the semester.
 To complete the challenge, you must attend at least four workshops over the course of a year on topics like:

 - Myers-Briggs Type Indicator